Ahead of me stretched a flat, green savanna. Having spent a couple of days in the dense forest, the view struck me right in the heart.

 The indigenous people have lived here for eons in open-sided, thatched-roofed huts on palafitos – stilts on riverbanks.
 They have large families and primarily live on fishing and hunting.
 Part of it is sold so they have money to buy clothes and western-style foods in supermarkets such as pasta, rice and sugar.

 From the camp we took a boat to visit the camp’s finca, just outside the forest.
 It provides the camp with vegetables, fruits, eggs and meat.
-Alfred steered the open boat with through sharp curves against a strong incoming tide.
+Alfred steered the open boat through sharp curves against a strong incoming tide.
 Gradually the trees had thinned and the landscaped had transformed into grassy plains.

 On arrival Coen had immediately been drawn to sweet little kittens that live with a family and a dozen young chickens in an open-sided hut underneath the shade of mango and other fruit trees.
 I had looked the other way and stood now frozen by the view of the landscape, lost in memories of our stay in Guyana.